 THE FARM AND RURAL SAFETY NET

 - Community banks are vital to the financial success of rural America and finance a majority of commercial bank lending in rural areas.
-ICBA is pleased that the new farm bill (the Agricultural Act of 2014) will maintain robust funding levels for agricultural and rural-oriented programs.
+ICBA is pleased that the new farm bill (the Agricultural Act of 2014) maintains robust funding levels for agricultural and rural-oriented programs.
 These programs support the activities of community banks and their farm, ranch and rural customers.

 - ICBA believes the new bill’s significant enhancements for crop and revenue insurance programs will enhance producers’ risk management strategies and help ensure their ability to repay bank loans.